denis-beurive/onerng-notes/README.md

-I installed the required software on Ubuntu 21.10 ("impish").
+# OneRNG notes

+This repository contains notes about the [OneRNG random number generator](https://onerng.info/).

+These notes apply to Ubuntu `21.10` ("impish").

 ```bash
 $ uname -a